auth0/auth0-angular/README.md

 ### Using multiple OAuth providers

 If your application uses multiple OAuth providers, you may need to use multiple callback paths as well, one for each OAuth provider.
-To ensure the SDK does not process the callback for any provider other than Auth0, you should configure the AuthModule by setting `skipRedirectCallback`.
+To ensure the SDK does not process the callback for any provider other than Auth0, configure the AuthModule by setting the `skipRedirectCallback` property as follows:

 ```js
 AuthModule.forRoot({